SheetJS/sheetjs/misc/docs/README.md

 There are three different width types corresponding to the three different ways spreadsheets store column widths:

-SYLK and other plaintext formats use raw character count.
+SYLK and other plain text formats use raw character count.
 Contemporaneous tools like Visicalc and Multiplan were character based.
 Since the characters had the same width, it sufficed to store a count.
 This tradition was continued into the BIFF formats.